Reclaiming the Past / Imagining a Future: Revisionary Postmodernism

 Revisionary postmodernists accept the project of constructing a worldview adequate for our time.
 In this, they distinguish themselves from deconstructionists.
 Espousing some worldview or another is inescapable.
 Instead of fooling ourselves, say revisionists, we should propose a worldview that seems best to account for life in all its dimensions.

 Revisionary postmodernists reject, however, the idea that we have a certain center or sure foundation upon which to build.
-Our worldviews will always be “on the way,” partial, and in need of further revision.
-We must always be prepared to recast, generalize, and adapt a postmodern worldview to new experiences and information.
-Revisionary postmodernist seek to do so with humility.
+Our worldviews are always “on the way,” partial, and in need of further revision.
+We must be prepared to recast, generalize, and adapt a postmodern worldview to new experiences and information.
+Revisionary postmodernists seek to do so with humility.
 Know-it-alls need not apply.Revisionary postmodernists accept the task of constructing a worldview adequate for our time.
 Click To Tweet

 Embracing those at the Margins –

-Modernity failed to consider the experiences of those at the margins (e.g., women, ethnic minorities).
-It failed to account for animal experience.
-And it failed to consider the essential role of divine action or providence.
+Modernity failed to consider the experiences of those at the margins (e.g., women, ethnic minorities, LGBTQ).
+It failed to account for animal experiences in their vareity.
+And it failed to consider the essential role of divine action.
 These and other modern failures resulted in the loss of a holistic perspective on reality.

-The worldview revisionary postmodernists offer is intended to account for the voices of those at the margins and the mainstream.
-Revisionists seek to account for a variety of sensibilities, including religious, scientific, ecological, liberationist, economic, and aesthetic.
-They seek a story big enough and adequate enough to include everyone.
-This story appreciates and promotes diversity and difference.
+The worldview revisionary postmodernists offer attempts to account for voices at the margins and the mainstream.
+Revisionists account for a variety of sensibilities, including religious, scientific, ecological, liberationist, economic, and aesthetic.
+They seek a story big and adequate enough to include everyone.
+This story appreciates diversity and difference.
 The “other” is not reduced to the self.
 Discerning tolerance is a moral imperative, and wisdom with regard to difference is crucial.Revisionary Postmodernism appreciates and promotes diversity and difference.
 Click To Tweet

 The Limits of Language –

-Revisionary postmodernists share to a large degree the deconstructionist’s suspicion of language.
-Language is slippery, even if often helpful and necessary.
+Revisionary postmodernists share the deconstructionist’s suspicion of language.
+Language is slippery, even if sometimes helpful and necessary.